GDP in India

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

-In January, consumer prices in India fell 0.08% from the previous month, which was a smaller drop than December’s 0.61% decrease.
+In February, consumer prices in India rose 0.23% from the previous month, which contrasted January’s 0.08% decrease.